MMBass/Browser-address-bar-color/readme.txt

 Paint the top address bar of a selected page, you can choose different color for every page.

-Doesn't work in desktop browsers yet, working on all those mobile browsers:
+* Not supported yet in desktop browsers,
-Chrome, Samsung Internet.
+Works on Chrome and Samsung Internet mobile browsers

 == Installation ==